-At Old Park School all concerns, or allegations should be reported to the Head teacher, Miss Jodie Colbourne.
-Where the concern is in relation to the Head teacher, then it must be reported to the Chair of Governors, Mr Alex Burns.
+At Old Park School all concerns, or allegations should be reported to the Head teacher, Tina Partridge (Head Teacher) and Leanne Powis Hedley (DSL).
+Where the concern is in relation to the Head teacher, then it must be reported to the Chair of Governors, Andy Hegedus.

-Where an allegation is made against a member of staff who works with children, a Position of Trust meeting (POT) will usually be convened within one working day of the referral being made and chaired by the LADO who will invite all relevant personnel including, where appropriate, the employer in order to share information and participate in the planning of any enquiries.
+Where an allegation is made against a member of staff who works with children, the allegation will be reported to the LADO.
+There are 2 people who hold the position of LADO in Dudley.
+Yvonne Nelson-Brown and Sukhchandan Kaur.
+A Position of Trust meeting (POT) will usually be convened after the referral being made, this is chaired by the LADO who will invite all relevant personnel including, where appropriate, the employer, in order to share information and participate in the planning of any enquiries.
 This meeting should have access to advice from a Senior Human Resources adviser as appropriate.
 Any member of staff who has been subject to a POT meeting must declare the nature and outcome of this to the school.
+Further information can be found in the school's Managing Low Level Concerns Policy.
+Where a concern is raised to the LADO, the member of Staff will be informed.